reposefulGrass/gobook/README.md

-A repository of `The Go Programming Language`'s source code and exercises.
+A repository of `The Go Programming Language`'s examples and exercises.